ory/keto/docs/docs/cli/keto-serve.md

 ---
 id: keto-serve
 title: keto serve
-description: keto serve Starts the server and serves the HTTP REST API
+description: keto serve Starts the server and serves the HTTP REST and gRPC APIs
 ---

 <!--